Sohaib-Ishaque/CE304-OS-Lab/s2/README.md

 # Linux Kernel Modules

+> Do you pine (to want or miss something or someone very much) for the days when men were men and wrote their own device drivers?
+> Linus Torvalds

 ## Requirements
-In order to compile linux device drivers on your system you must install linux-headers with the following command:
+To compile Linux device drivers on your system, you must install Linux'sheaders with the following command:

 ```sh
 sudo apt-get install linux-headers-$(uname -r)
 ```

-If you have many versions of GCC you can use the following command to specify it in build procedure.
+If you have many versions of GCC installed, you can use the following command to specify the exact version of GCC in the build procedure.

 ```sh
 make CC=/usr/bin/gcc
 ```

-After successful compaliation of kernel module you can insert it with the following command:
+After successful compilation of kernel module you can insert it with the following command:

 ```sh
 sudo insmod hello.ko